Universal Business Language

-Universal Business Language (UBL) is an open library of standard electronic XML business documents for procurement and transportation such as purchase orders, invoices, transport logistics and waybills.
-UBL was developed by an OASIS Technical Committee with participation from a variety of industry data standards organizations.
+Universal Business Language (UBL), ISO/IEC 19845, is an open library of standard electronic business documents and information models for supply chain, procurement, and transportation such as purchase orders, invoices, transport logistics and waybills.
+Originally developed by an OASIS Technical Committee with participation from a variety of industry data standards organizations.
 UBL is designed to plug directly into existing business, legal, auditing, and records management practices.
-It is designed to eliminate the re-keying of data in existing fax- and paper-based business correspondence and provide an entry point into electronic commerce for small and medium-sized businesses.
+It is designed to streamline information exchange through standardization, facilitating seamless connections between small, medium-sized, and large organization, thereby eliminating the re-keying of data and providing a comprehensive framework for electronic commerce.

-UBL is owned by OASIS and is currently available to all, with no royalty fees.
-The UBL library of business documents is a well-developed markup language with validators, authoring software, parsers and generators.
+UBL is owned by OASIS and is available to all, with no royalty fees.
+The UBL semantic library is a well-developed information and data model with validators, authoring software, parsers and generators.
 As of June 2021, the latest approved OASIS Standard is UBL Version 2.3, which includes a total of 91 business document types.
 All UBL minor versions are fully backwards compatible back to UBL Version 2.0.

-UBL traces its origins back to the EDI standards and other derived XML standards.
+Originally tracing it origins back to the EDI standards and other derived XML standards, UBL has evolved to include a broader range of syntaxes such as JSON, thereby enhancing global harmonization and interoperability.
+UBL now defines a syntax-neutral information model that can be restricted or extended to meet the requirements of particular industries, sectors, and communities, thus providing interoperability between systems and vendors when used as a generic interchange format.

 Ontologies are used to describe markup languages for business workflows.
 UBL is only one option to map e-business processes into an OWL description.